rohankayangude/Gitlab_mirror/README.md

 # Gitlab_mirror

-demo for mirrir project from gitlab to github. new upadat in gitlab...demo for aws code commit
+demo for mirrir project from gitlab to github. new upadat in gitlab...demo for aws code commit.edited in development branch